Rong Zhang, Ph.D.

 Ann Stowe, Ph.D.

-Dr. Stowe is a translational researcher and Assistant Professor in the Department of Neurology & Neurotherapeutics at UT Southwestern Medical Center in Dallas, Texas.
+Dr. Stowe is a translational researcher and Associate Professor in the Department of Neurology at the University of Kentucky in Lexington, KY.
 She has spent many years investigating the role of growth factors and inflammation during brain injury, including stroke, traumatic brain injury, and Alzheimer’s disease.
-Dr. Stowe leads the Biomarker Core for the rrAD study, which will coordinate and analyze patient blood samples to identify potential biomarkers associated with changes in brain structure and neurocognitive function.
-Visit the Stowe Lab website.
+Together with Dr. German, Dr. Stowe leads the Biomarker Core for the rrAD study which will coordinate and analyze patient blood samples to identify potential biomarkers associated with changes in brain structure and neurocognitive function View Dr. Stowe’s University of Kentucky profile.

 Eric Vidoni, Ph.D., P.T.